petr-permyakov/django-helm-chart/README.md

 # Tips

-- Do you really need kubernetes?
 - Use [helm diff](https://github.com/databus23/helm-diff).
 One typo will wipe your app without warning otherwise.
-- While supported, I don't suggest running stateful services like PostgreSQL in kubernetes.
+- Stateful services like PostgreSQL in kubernetes are only partially supported.
 There is no clean way to run major upgrades.
+I don't recommend using them.
-- It's fine to use this chart as a reference for your own chart instead of directly using it.
+- Fork instead of using this directly.
-- I don't publish changelogs at this time.
-You may wish to fork this repo.

 ## Managing environment variables and secrets